Ronnie5562/Ronnie5562/README.md

 *   🌍  I'm based in Kigali Rwanda
 *   🖥️  See my portfolio at [Ronald Abimbola](http://abimbolaronald.com)
 *   ✉️  You can contact me at [r.abimbola@alustudent.com](mailto:r.abimbola@alustudent.com)
-*   🚀  I'm currently working on [QR code Generator](http://abimbolaronald.tech)
+*   🚀  I'm currently working on integrating apache ofbiz into web apps
-*   🧠  I'm learning Artificial Intelligence and Django
+*   🧠  I'm learning Artificial Intelligence, Java and Django
-*   🤝  I'm open to collaborating on Projects with Reactjs, Reactnative Django and AI
+*   🤝  I'm open to collaborating on Projects with Reactjs, Reactnative Django, Java and AI
 *   ⚡  I'm Secretly Spiderman... but don't tell anyone 🤫🤫

 ### Skills